timbog80/timbog80.github.io/_posts/2014-09-17-welcome-to-jekyll.markdown

 <br>

-This method is actually the latest and constantly being maintained, so if you are going install Tweaks this one would be the one to try first.
+This method is actually the latest and constantly being maintained, so if you are going install Tweaks this is the one I would recommend.

 {% highlight html %}
 sudo add-apt-repository ppa:mpstark/elementary-tweaks-daily